srid/haskell-flake/doc/howto/docker.md

 ## Tips

+### Size

 Packages in `self'.packages` are shipped with symlinks to other store paths, like `$out/lib`, `$out/nix-support` and `$out/share/doc`.
 Along with these, enabling profiling or haddock can also increase the size of the package that you ship.
-Following can be used to reduce the size of the docker image that you ship:
+Thus, you will want to strip all but the executables before copying the package to the docker image.
+This can be achieved using `justStaticExecutables`:

 ```nix
   # Inside perSystem
   packages.default = pkgs.haskell.lib.justStaticExecutables self'.packages.foo;
 ```

+### Time

 If you don't want `docker images` showing that the image was created several decades ago, use the following:
 ```nix